 If documents with existing Bates numbers are run through a new production job, the Bates numbers will be overwritten with the new Bates numbers.

 LEP breaks large productions into multiple .zip files when preparing the data for download to avoid potential download timeouts and later extraction issues.
 The multi-part .zip files are split into segments each holding part of the full set of files.
 All of the parts must be added to the same folder and extracted simultaneously to extract the full production.
-When you add all the parts to the same folder and extract them simultaneously, the extraction sofware reads across each segment to reconstruct the full file or directory structure.
+When you add all the parts to the same folder and extract them simultaneously, the extraction software reads across each segment to reconstruct the full file or directory structure.
 Attempting to extract the .zip files one by one will cause errors because each segment only contains a portion of the data -- none of them individually has the complete information required to rebuild the contents.
 For detailed instructions, please see Multi-Part Zip Extraction.

 To exclude from a new prodution any documents previously produced, you will need to use the Filter menu to filter out the prior production jobs.
 Filter to all Responsive documents, and then add a filter for the Production Jobs and select Production Job is not and select all of the jobs.
 This will populate only the Responsive documents that have not been produced.
 See the Filters section on the Browse/Search Help Page for more information.